Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Numerical Experiments

 \subsubsection{Graph Construction and Comparison}

-As the given data lacks graph information, we can address this limitation by constructing artificial user-wise and movie-wise similarity graphs.
-In a nutshell, we first generate new features of variables concatenating artificial and raw features, and then construct the static and dynamic graphs based on the feature distances, respectively.
-The specific construction processes are described in Section 9 of the supplementary material.
-In Fig.~\ref{graph_ss} (a) we compare the performance of various graph models, which demonstrates the effectiveness of the dynamic graph modeling.
+Since the dataset does not provide graph information, we construct artificial user-wise and movie-wise similarity graphs.
+Specifically, we augment the raw features with artificial ones, and compute pairwise distances to build both static and dynamic graphs.
+Figure~\ref{graph_ss} (b) compares the performance across different graph models, illustrating the effectiveness of dynamic graph modeling.